 - Pregnant with twins, have a history of one prior low transverse C-section, and are otherwise a candidate for a twin vaginal delivery

-You're not a candidate for VBAC if you have had:
+You're not a candidate for VBAC if you have any condition that would prevent vaginal delivery or you have had:

 - A prior high vertical (classical) uterine incision